practicalli/clojure-cli-config/README.md

 ## Services

-Web servers and other standalone services run with Clojure CLI tools
+Web servers and other standalone services run with Clojure CLI

 * `:service/http` - serve files from current directory or specified directory and port.
 More options at [kachayev/nasus project](https://github.com/kachayev/nasus).